Crosstons/zkPCards/README.md

 ## 🔗 zkEVM and Pyth Network Usage

 On zkEVM Testnet, we harness the Pyth Network for high-fidelity price feeds, combining zkEVM's efficiency with Pyth oracles' accuracy.

----

-## 🌟 Project Highlights

-### Debit Cards on zkPCards

-#### Overview:

-The Debit Card system in zkPCards, deployed on both Sepolia and zkEVM Testnet, offers a straightforward and efficient digital spending solution.
-This system allows users to transact instantly using blockchain technology, making it a user-friendly alternative to traditional banking cards.

-#### How it Works:

-- **NFT Representation:** Each debit card is uniquely represented as a Non-Fungible Token (NFT), making it a distinct digital asset on the blockchain.
-This NFT format ensures that each card is identifiable and transferable.
-- **Loading and Spending:** Users can load their cards with funds, which are then available for spending.
-The balance on the card can be used for various transactions, just like a regular debit card.
-- **Expiration and Renewal:** Debit cards come with an expiration date, ensuring security and regular updates.
-Users can easily check the remaining days until expiration and renew their cards as needed.

-### Credit Cards on zkPCards

-#### Overview:

-The Credit Card system in zkPCards utilizes Chainlink oracles on Sepolia and Pyth oracles on zkEVM.
-This dual-system approach ensures accurate price feeds and a reliable credit service across different blockchain networks.

-#### How it Works:

-- **NFT-Based Credit Cards:** Similar to the debit card system, each credit card is also represented as an NFT.
-This unique representation allows for the transferability and ownership of credit privileges.
-- **Collateral and Spending:** Users can deposit collateral (like WETH) to issue credit against it.
-This credit can then be spent, with the system dynamically adjusting credit limits based on real-time market data.
-- **Health Factor and Liquidation:** The health factor of each credit card account is continuously monitored, ensuring the safety of the system.
-In case of market volatility, the system can initiate liquidation processes to maintain balance.

----